Awate on why his music is breaking the mould, measures of success and why young people should demand democracy:

-Raised on a council estate in Camden, after being born in the Saudi Arabian city of Jeddah to Eritrean parents and bearing the name of Eritrean independence leader Hamid Idris Awate, Awate has an acute self-awareness that is inseparable from his music.
+Raised on a council estate in Camden, after being born in the Saudi Arabian city of Jeddah to Eritrean parents.
+He bears the name of Eritrean independence leader Hamid Idris Awate, and has an acute self-awareness that is inseparable from his music.

 The first question I asked him was how this mixture of heritage and upbringing shaped his music.
 His answer was definitive: Everything.
 It is “the only thing I talk about, it’s the only thing I know” he said.
-We came to this definitive answer via an analogy that perfectly encapsulates Awate’s creative approach to music and life.
-After a brief pause, he begins:
+We came to this definitive answer via an algology that perfectly encapsulates Awate’s creative approach to music and life.
+After a brief pause, he begins.

-And it would be a hard task to replicate Awate’s life up until this point.
+In fact it would be a hard task to replicate Awate’s life up until this point.
 His full debut album Happiness, was written largely after his four court cases.
-From the first arrest for simply smoking a cigarette on his estate to various attempts to punish his activism, Awate has battled the state and won.
-You can see him being led away by police on the intro to his song Out Here for opposing fascists in his area.
+From the first arrest for simply smoking a cigarette on his estate to various attempts to punish his activism, Awate has battelled the state and won.
+You can see him being led away by police on the intro to his song Out Here for demonstrating against fascists in his local area.
 The album exudes an anti-establishment sentiment born out of Awate’s experiences.
-From the song ACAB (an acronym widely known in certain circles) to the call to Wake Up Aneurin Bevan (founder of the NHS), he shows unapologetic, unwavering stance that shapes his music.
+From the song ACAB (an acronym widely known in certain circles) to the call of Wake Up Aneurin Bevan, founder of the NHS, he displays an unapologetic and unwavering stance that shapes his music.

-The next question I asked was about how he traversed between two contrasting elements of Britshness which he has explored in both music and interviews.
-On the one hand there is a rich artistic tradition associated with Britain, which he draws upon to compare himself to the protagonist of Withnail and I in his track Jewels or the wealth of music exploding from London as he was growing up.
-This is alongside the colonial, imperial legacies of the empire and state which Awate has tackled in Channel 4 interviews and regularly addresses in his music.
-He acknowledges the difficulty of the juggling the two, expressing his objective aversion to the royal family, power structures and how him getting excluded in school then translated into police harassment.
-He then goes on to say that despite his working-class roots, he is into some extremely niche “super middle-class things” like Stewart Lee.
-He admits that he hasn’t actually seen the movie Withnail & I but included it as he knew certain white people would love that reference.
+I wanted to know how he has traversed between two contrasting elements of Britshness which he has explored in both music and past interviews.
+On the one hand there is a rich artistic tradition associated with Britain; the comparison himself to the protagonists of Withnail and I in his track Jewels or the wealth of music exploding from London as he was growing up.
+This is alongside the colonial legacies of the empire and British state which Awate has tackled in Channel 4 interviews and regularly addresses in his music.
+He acknowledges the difficulty of the juggling the two, expressing his aversion to the royal family, power structures and how him getting excluded in school subsequently translated into police harassment.
+When class came up in conversation, Awate claimed that despite his working-class roots, he is into some extremely niche “super middle-class things” like Stewart Lee.
+He admits that he hasn’t actually seen the movie Withnail & I but included it in Jewels as he knew certain white people would go mad for that reference.
 I was one of them.
-He links this back to his upbringing, where he read a lot and saw things usually classified as white (films like Withnail & I or traits like intelligence he said) he viewed them as ardently pro-black in his mind from a black Caribbean working class environment.
+He links this back to his upbringing, where things like Withnail & I or being intelligent were usually classified and confided as ‘white’.
+Awate viewed them as ardently pro-black in his mind from a Caribbean working-class environment.

-The decisive point in Awate’s journey to this refreshing self-confidence and appreciation that is backed by skill and content, was meeting the producer of the album, Turkish.
-He was drawn by elements of 90’s hip hop sounds in his work but also the innovation and novelty of his tracks.
+The decisive point in Awate’s journey to self-confidence and appreciation that is backed by skill and content, was meeting the producer of the album: Turkish.
+He was drawn by elements of 90’s hip hop sounds in his work but also the innovation and novelty of his instrumentals.
 Turkish also draws on old soul vocal samples, afro-jazz piano and brass sounds and much more besides.

-We then move on to discuss Awate’s relationship with activism and why he fell out of love with it.
-When probing as to how he became involved he simply said: “If fascists are coming to your ends, what do you do?”.
-The rhetorical nature of this question reflects his definitive commitment to opposing injustice, which he does largely through his music.
-We then get on to why he became disenfranchised with the activism.
-As we were running short of time at this point and the last 5 minutes were not long enough to discuss his experiences as person of colour in activism, he directed me towards Reni Eddo-Lodge’s podcast series “About Race” as an answer.
+Conversation move on to discuss Awate’s relationship with activism and why he fell out of love with it.
+After probing as to how he became involved he simply said, “If fascists are coming to your ends, what do you do?”
+The rhetorical nature of this question reflects his definitive commitment to oppose injustice, which he does largely through his music.
+We then get on to why he became disenfranchised with activism.
+As we were running short of time at this point and the last 5 minutes were not long enough to discuss his complex experiences as person of colour in activism, he directed me towards Reni Eddo-Lodge’s podcast series ‘About Race’ as an answer.
 He talked of the un-comfortability surrounding conversations about race within activism as a movement and the superiority of direct action to get things done.
-I asked if he had a message to disengaged young people about politics:
+I asked if he had a message to disengaged young people about politics…